Maldon, St Mary's Church

-It seems very likely that there was a timber church here on the shore of the River Blackwater in the Saxon period, though that building was probably destroyed by the victorious Danes after the Battle of Maldon in 991AD.
-Remnants of 7th century pottery and postholes in the churchyard are all that remains of the Saxon church, and the building we see today is Norman, built around 1130.
+It seems very likely that there was a timber church here on the shore of the River Blackwater in the Saxon period, though that building was probably destroyed by the victorious Danes after the Battle of Maldon in AD 991.
+Remnants of 7th-century pottery and postholes in the churchyard are all that remains of the Saxon church, and the building we see today is Norman, built around 1130.

 The pulpit is Jacobean, brought here from the redundant church at Mashbury.
 One very attractive feature is a series of carved and gilded angels decorating the roof of the south aisle chapel.
 There are 3 similar angels in the nave, all brought from Plaistow church when it closed.

 One of the most striking features of St Mary's is one of the most recent; you might say it isn't historic at all, except that it commemorates the most important event in Maldon's history. this is the dazzling glass window in the south aisle, designed by Mark Angus in 1991 to mark the millennium of the Battle of Maldon.

 The glass depicts the traditional last words spoken by the Saxon leader Byrhtnoth as he lay dying on the battlefield.
 By the tower door is a richly coloured reredos which formerly stood behind the altar.
 It was designed by Wykeham Chancellor in 1914 and is strikingly painted in a Pre-Raphaelite style reminiscent of Edward Burne-Jones.